-When we grew our potatoes in these re-purposed pallet containers there were a few things that we did wrong so we didn’t get the yield expected.
-We were newbie gardeners back then (this was our 2nd garden!) and I believe that following the tips below will make the pallet potato container a success instead of just ‘so-so’ for yields.
+When we grew our potatoes in these re-purposed pallet containers there were a few things that we did wrong.
+This means we didn’t get the yield expected.
+We were newbie gardeners back then (this was our 2nd garden!) and I believe that following the tips below will make the pallet potato container a success.

 - Choose potato varieties that are late season not early.
-Increased depth and yield will only work if your crops can grow to a tall size.
-Early potatoes, and even some mid-season potato varieties (determinate) don’t grow very tall like the late season (indeterminate potatoes) do.
+To increase depth and yield you need grow to tall potato plants.
+Early potatoes, and even some mid-season potato varieties (determinate) don’t grow very tall.
+Late season (indeterminate potatoes) do.
 We made the mistake of using an early season potato and thus our container didn’t yield much at all and there was wasted space.

 - Make sure you use good soil and compost.
 If you have poor soil your plants can’t grow well.

 - Don’t cover the plants too much.
-As the crops grow you want to keep mulching with more soil, compost and straw but make sure you don’t cover all the plant matter as it needs sunshine to keep growing.
-We mulched one pallet with wood chips instead of soil and that one failed compared to the straw mulched container, so I’d also recommend not using wood chips.
+As the crops grow you want to keep mulching with more soil, compost and straw.
+Make sure you don’t cover all the plant matter as it needs sunshine to keep growing.
+We mulched one pallet with wood chips instead of soil and that one failed compared to the straw mulched container.
+I’d also recommend not using wood chips.

 - Make sure your pallet containers get enough sunshine.
 There are a lot of potato tower designs that you add wooden boards while the plant grows to allow for adequate light.
 The pallets can block sunlight so make sure it’s situated in the right place.